-It's election season, so there's a good chance you've recently had a conversation with your friend/mom/boss/insurance agent in which they say something and you think, "Whoa, that's messed up."
-At this point, of course, you have two choices: you can argue or nod politely and try to change the subject.
+It's just past election season in the United States, so there's a good chance you've had a conversation with your friend/mom/boss/insurance agent in which they say something and you think, "Whoa, that's messed up."
+At this point, of course, you have two choices: You can argue or nod politely and try to change the subject.

 Conflict is undeniably uncomfortable, but it's also not entirely pleasant sitting between your uncle and dad at Thanksgiving dinner, politely nodding as they get fired up about a wild political conspiracy theory.

-"People can show conformity, but going along with the group doesn't mean they're going along happily," says Mark Seery, an associate professor in University of Buffalo's Department of Psychology, in a press release announcing the study.
+"People can show conformity, but going along with the group doesn't mean they're going along happily," said Mark Seery, an associate professor in University of Buffalo's department of psychology, in a press release announcing the study.
 "The external behavior isn't necessarily a good indication of their internal experience."

 Knowing that when people are trying to reach a goal, we feel pleasantly challenged if we have a lot of resources at our disposal and very few obstacles, whereas few resources and lots of obstacles makes us feel threatened and anxious, the researchers gave each study participant the goal of either agreeing or disagreeing with the political opinions espoused by different groups of people in different experimental situations.